VEZY/PlantGeom.jl/docs/src/geometry/amap_conventions_reference.md

 - If only some endpoint columns are present, endpoint override is ignored (lenient fallback).
 - If endpoint equals base (zero-length vector), endpoint override is ignored.
 - Successor `"<"` nodes continue from this computed endpoint through normal topology rules.

+### 2.7 Allometry delegate semantics (AMAP core)

+PlantGeom now applies AMAP-style allometry preprocessing before geometric stages:

+- Missing `Width`/`Height` can be interpolated along `"<"` axis neighborhoods.
+- If only one of width/height is provided, the other is mirrored.
+- If a node has components (`"/"`), measured allometry is propagated to missing component values.
+- Component length propagation uses AMAP split-vs-copy behavior: successor-chain components split parent `Length`; direct (no-succession) components copy parent `Length`.
+- For non-terminal nodes with no measured allometry, size collapses to zero (controller behavior).
+- Terminal nodes with missing allometry receive configurable defaults.
+- Missing predecessor `TopWidth`/`TopHeight` are smoothed from next same-type successor bottom sizes.
+- Missing complex-node allometry is accumulated from terminal components (length sum, width max).

 ### 2.4 AMAP option parameters (practical decisions)